axeleebob/odin-recipes/README.md

-This code repository will create a website, hosting a recipe repository.
-The main purpose of this project is for educational purposes.
+A recipe book, in a website!
+The main purpose of this website is for educational purposes.